LEXER Markets

-Hybrid Liquidity Engine
+🐦Hybrid Liquidity Engine

 Multi-Asset Liquidity Engine

-This model takes native tokens as collateral and tokens can open long positions to their tokens only( BTC token can only be used to long BTC), and USD stables can open short positions only.
-Any other collateral used to open a position will be swapped to the respective token they are trading with (e.g. opening a 50x Long on ETH with $1000Usdc will first swap the collateral into $1000 equivalent of ETH, then opening up the position)
+This model uses tokens as collateral.
+Tokens can only be used to open long positions on their respective tokens (e.g., BTC tokens can only be used to long BTC positions).
+USD stables can only be used to open short positions.
+Any other collateral used to open a position will be automatically swapped to the respective trading token, e.g., opening a 50x Long on ETH with $1000 USDC will first swap the collateral into $1000 equivalent of ETH and then open up the position.

 Synthetic Liquidity Engine